 It’s too damn cold to even think about going outside so let’s grab our snuggies (I know you secretly bought one, it’s fine), our favorite pair of sweatpants (embrace the elastic waistband) and eat some healthy turkey chili.

-This chili is slightly spicy, hearty and totally filling.
+This healthy turkey chili is slightly spicy, hearty and totally filling.
 I recommend buying a ground turkey with a little bit of fat because it will have much more flavor.

 Serve it over brown rice and you’re ready to party.